IlayMord/s3-file-manager-server/README.md

 ### Modules
 - `terraform/modules/vpc` creates the VPC, subnet, and security group.
+- `terraform/modules/nlb` creates the Network Load Balancer and target group.
-- `terraform/modules/ec2` creates the EC2 instance and injects user-data.
+- `terraform/modules/asg` creates the Auto Scaling Group and injects user-data.

 ## ⚙️ Configuration
 The app stores configuration in: